Letractively/uliweb/trunk/apps/Documents/files/extending.rst

   Dispatcher has already startuped, will be executed when creating every Dispatcher instance.

-* **dispatch.call(application, 'prepare_default_env', Dispatcher.env)**
+* **dispatch.call(application, 'prepare_view_env', Dispatcher.env)**

-  Used for prepare global view execution environment.
+  Used for prepare global view and template execution environment.
 All objects in env can be used in any view function directly.

-* **dispatch.call(application, 'prepare_template_env', Dispatcher.template_env)**

-  Used for prepare global template execution environment.
-All objects in env can be used in any template directly.

 * **dispatch.get(application, 'get_template_tag_handlers')**